GBMeinchein/PeopleContactsUI/README.md

 # List of contacts - frontend

-WEB APP explore a PeopleContacts API
+WEB APP that explore a PeopleContacts API